EMK2473/OutputValuesBelowAnAmount/README.md

 - The subsequent integers are the values to be compared.
 - The final integer is the threshold value.

-The program will then compare each of the input values against the threshold and output only the numbers that are smaller than the threshold, separated by commas.Example:
+The program will then compare each of the input values against the threshold and output only the numbers that are smaller than the threshold, separated by commas.
+Example:

 Input:
 ```Java
 4 10 20 30 40 25
 ```

+- Number of inputs: 4
+- Inputs: 10 20 30 40
+- Threshold: 25

 Output:
 ```Java